Jhons14/POSSystem/README.md

 - The server (backend) uses JAVA Spring, implements security bearer auth token with credencials, and was built on graddle.
 - The database uses PostgreSQL.

+## Preview
-You can see an application's preview here https://possystem.jstevenon.com/
+You can see an application's preview here https://possystem.jstevenon.com/ <br/>
 PASSWORD: Pos#14

 ## Instalación